LaurenceMillward/docker-nordvpn/README.md

 Based off the Jeronslot repo.
 Creates a docker container running Alpine that uses your NordVPN account.
 Handy for routing other container traffic through it to act as a proxy.
+Some minor edits and changes

 # Features
 - Connects to the recommended server for you!
 Provided by the API.